Mental Health Facilities Salinas, CA

 Chamberlains Youth Services - 17.9 miles from Salinas, CA

 Chamberlains Youth Services is a mental health facility in Hollister, CA, located at 1850 San Benito Street, 95023 zip code area.
 Chamberlains Youth Services provides residential treatment.
-Chamberlains Youth Services provides psychotropic medication, behavior modification and trauma therapy to children / adolescents.
-Chamberlains Youth Services also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services offered by Chamberlains Youth Services consist of intensive case management, case management and illness management and recovery.
+Chamberlains Youth Services provides behavior modification, psychotropic medication and activity therapy to children / adolescents.
+Chamberlains Youth Services also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services offered by Chamberlains Youth Services consist of intensive case management, education services and psychosocial rehabilitation services.

 Learn More